remnawave/panel/docs/installation/reverse-proxies/try-cloudflare.md

 docker compose up -d && docker compose logs -f
 ```

-Check out the logs, and find the following lines:
+Check out the logs, and look for the following lines:

 ```